andreiflancanova/andreiflancanova/README.md

 <p align="justify">
 Hi, I'm Andrei!
 Thanks for visiting my GitHub profile! <br>
 I'm a tech and data analysis enthusiast.
 I've learned to program by myself and always looked for integrate this passion with my academic and professional journey.<br>
 I have a Bachelor's degree in Civil Engineering and I am currently studying for a Masters in Computational Modeling.
-In addition, I am also participating in a training bootcamp in order to graduate as Jr Full Stack Web Java Developer. <br>
+In addition, I am also graduated as an Entry-Level Full Stack Web Java Developer.
+Nowadays, I work as a Systems Analyst at GFT Technologies Brasil.<br>
-My present learning interests focus on Java, React, Spring and APDL.
+My present learning interests focus on Java, React, Spring and Python.
 I had always searched for activities capable of transform and change life of people at my surroundings.
 And what about you: What do you want to change?
 </p>